Hypersoby/Hal-Inria-Script/README.md

 ![Aperçu4](https://i.imgur.com/B957cS9.png)

-# Contribution et Développement
+# Contribution and Development

-Si vous voulez contribuer à améliorer et déceler des bugs ou me contacter, veuillez voir ci-dessus les éléments prévus à cet effet.
+If you want to contribute, improve abd report bugs you also contact me, link above is provided for this purpose.

-Créé par <a href="mailto:christopherlallemant@inria.fr?subject=Mail from our Website">Christopher Lallemant</a>.
+Created by <a href="mailto:christopherlallemant@inria.fr?subject=Mail from our Website">Christopher Lallemant</a>.